paintedboots/hello-world/README.md

 Guided sample/test of the basic github setups

-Editing the readme file in the new branch of the master hellow world
+Editing the readme file in the new branch of the master 'Hello World'.